Divyasri199/Implementing-Azure-HPC/README.md

 ### Task 1: Terminate the cluster

-1. In the lab VM, navigate back to the **Azure CycleCloud for Azure HPC On-Demand Platform** dashboard.
+1. In the lab VM, navigate back to the **Azure CycleCloud for Azure HPC On-Demand Platform** portal.

 3. On the **pbs1** page, select **Terminate** and, when prompted for confirmation, select **OK**.